unosquare/embedio/README.md

 }
 ```

 And that's all.
-The module will read the files in the Assembly using the second argument as base path.
+The module will read the files in the Assembly using the second argument as the base path.
 For example, if you have a folder containing an image, the resource path can be `Unosquare.MyProgram.Resources.MyFolder.Image.jpg` and the relative URL is `/MyFolder/Image.jpg`.

 ## Support for SSL